nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Finding a Student

-Displays the students whose name or tags contain the input provided.
+Displays the students whose names or tags contain the input provided.

-Command word: `findstudent` / `fs`
+Command word: `findstudents` / `fs`

-Format: `findstudent <FIND_CRITERIA>`
+Format: `findstudents <FIND_CRITERIA>`

-Examples: `findstudent alex friends` searches the student list for students whose tags or name contains with "alex" **or** friends.
+Examples: `findstudents alex friends` searches the student list for students whose names or tags contain the keyword "alex" **or** "friends".

 ---

 ### Finding a Lesson

-Displays the lessons whose name or subject contains the input provided.
+Displays the lessons whose names or subjects contain the any of the keywords provided.

-Command word: `findlesson` / `fl`
+Command word: `findlessons` / `fl`

-Format: `findlesson <FIND_CRITERIA>`
+Format: `findlessons <FIND_CRITERIA>`

-Examples: `findlesson biology` searches the lesson list for lessons which names include "biology"
+Examples: `findlesson biology` searches the lesson list for lessons with names or subjects that contain the keyword "biology".

 ---